shiro/map2/README.md

 # Key mods RS

-A scripting language that allows complex key remapping on Linux.
+A scripting language that allows complex key remapping on Linux, written in Rust.

 For details check the [documentation](#documentation).